 A demonstrated culmination of learning within a given program of study.

-Prerequisite: Grade of C or better in MGD 203
+Prerequisite: MGD 105 with a grade of C or better

 Music (MUS)

 MUS 100 | Introduction to Music Theory I

 Introduces the basics of music theory.
 Course designed to help the beginning music student, or those students with limited background in music theory, study the basic elements of music.
 Topics include notation, rhythm, scales, key signatures, intervals, chords, beginning level melodic and rhythm dictation, ear-training and sight singing skills.